IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 N seconds.
 Timing is everything ona production line!
 If you are doing something similar, I'd be keen to hear about it!

 - Other cool things - if you could get it to work on a Raspberry Pi, you could use Tensorflow to read speed signs or stop signs...
+- I have a Daheng Mercury camera also.
+I have done some testing on it and some of it works.
+You can grab camera details, but not much else.
+It leads me to believe that I am not far from building something that might work for multiple cameras.
+I guess every camera manufacturer has a subtle way of doing the same thing a little differently.
+Perhaps there is an opportunity to get functionality on other cameras?
 - My focus is on a production line though...

 ### Working Example